ergon/airlock-helm-charts/charts/microgateway/README.md

 The Airlock helm charts are used internally for testing the *Airlock Microgateway*.
 We make them available publicly under the [MIT license](https://github.com/ergon/airlock-helm-charts/blob/master/LICENSE).

-The current chart version is: 0.6.9
+The current chart version is: 1.0.0

+## Change Notes
+[CHANGE-NOTES](CHANGE-NOTES.md) contains a list of noteworthy changes in the Microgateway Helm Chart.

 ## About Ergon
 *Airlock* is a registered trademark of [Ergon](https://www.ergon.ch).
 Ergon is a Swiss leader in leveraging digitalisation to create unique and effective client benefits, from conception to market, the result of which is the international distribution of globally revered products.